darrelltzj/photodrop/README.md

 # Photodrop
 _**Collect the Good Times**_

-[**Photodrop**](https://photodrop.herokuapp.com/) is a live photo feed web application where users can post photos and messages to a live presentation.
+[**Photodrop**](https://photodrop.herokuapp.com/) is a live photo feed web application where users can post photos and messages to a live photo and audio presentation.
 It is developed with [React](https://facebook.github.io/react/) (front-end) and [Firebase](https://firebase.google.com/) (back-end).
-It was originally planned for as a continuation from [**theRyanJoleneProject**](https://github.com/darrelltzj/theRyanJoleneProject) so that wedding guests can share their well-wishes and moments on screen, but it can be used for other events and situations as well.
+It was originally planned for as a continuation from [**theRyanJoleneProject**](https://github.com/darrelltzj/theRyanJoleneProject) so that wedding guests can share their well-wishes and moments on screen, but it might be possible to use it for other events and situations as well.

-[**Photodrop**](https://photodrop.herokuapp.com/) is currently a work in progress with points for improvement below.
+[**Photodrop**](https://photodrop.herokuapp.com/) started as my [forth project](https://jeremiahalex.gitbooks.io/wdi-sg/content/11-projects/project-4/readme.html) at General Assembly's WDI Course and was also my personal experiment on [React](https://facebook.github.io/react/) and [Firebase](https://firebase.google.com/).
+It is currently a work in progress with some points for improvement stated below.

 ## Targeted features
 :white_check_mark: Users can create and / or participate in albums.